by-student-2017/skprogs-v.0.2.1/README.rst

 Acknowledgment (For examples)
 =======
 - This project (modified version) is/was partially supported by the following :
-- meguREnergy Co., Ltd.
+- meguREnergy Co., Ltd. (Although the period was limited, it provided me with a research environment.)
-- ATSUMITEC Co., Ltd.
+- ATSUMITEC Co., Ltd. (Although the period was limited, it provided me with a research environment.)
 - RIKEN